 Pros and Cons of Adopting a Rescue Dog

 We were both commuting to work, averaging 10 to 12 hour days, and could not come home from work during the day to tend to the puppy.
 A puppy could not be left alone for that long.
 If we were to adopt a puppy we would need to invest in a dog walker or someone to talk the dog out during the day for bathroom breaks.

-The Adult Dog Adoption Process
+Dog Adoption Process

 Here are a few things I learned during the first full year we had our rescue dog Lulu.
 Even though she was an adult dog when we adopted her (se was two years old according to the shelter paperwork), in many aspects our first year with her was like we had a puppy.
 This ended up being a welcomed surprise in the pros and cons of adopting a rescue dog.

 Rescue Dog Pros

 Here are a few of the pros of adopting a rescue dog.
 There are some shelters with puppies, however, for most intents and purposes I am sharing pros associated with a full-grown adult dog: